DavidDudson/Elysium/ROADMAP.md

 Some/All of this may end up in the scala.meta library semantic api

-- [ ] appendStat - Appends a statement to the stats
+- [x] appendStat - Appends a statement to the stats
-- [ ] prependStat - prepends a statement to the stats
+- [x] prependStat - prepends a statement to the stats
-- [ ] replaceStats - replace current stats with the supplied
+- [x] replaceStats - replace current stats with the supplied
+- [x] deleteStats - replace current stats with the supplied
-- [ ] simpleName - name of the Term (no package info)
+- [x] simpleName - name of the Term (no package info)
 - [ ] fullName - name of the Term inlcuding package info
 - [ ] addField
 - [ ] addMethod